terhechte/crossplatform-language-benchmarks/Readme.md

 If you don't fulfill any of these requirements, you can disable them in the `bench.cfg` (except for Python, obviously).

+Also there's the option to do all this in Docker (see below)

 ## Python
 Python 2.7+